 An early highlight is a major exhibition in the John Hope Gateway at Edinburgh’s Royal Botanic Garden running over the 2018 Edinburgh Festival from 23 June to 23 September.
 Come and see little-known facts, inspiring ideas and contributions arriving from local communities.

-The Edinburgh Shoreline project is kindly funded by the Heritage Lottery Fund and the Green Infrastructure Community Engagement Fund.
+The Edinburgh Shoreline project is kindly funded by the National Lottery Heritage Fund and the Green Infrastructure Community Engagement Fund.
 It is part of the wider Edinburgh Living Landscape initiative and is delivered by the Royal Botanic Garden Edinburgh.